Attention

 Long-Acting Reversible Contraception (LARC)

-Using a long-acting reversible contraception, sometimes called a LARC, along with a condom is the most effective protection possible against unintended pregnancy and STDs.
+Using a long-acting reversible contraception, sometimes called a LARC, along with a condom is the most effective protection possible against unintended pregnancy and STIs.
 LARCs include birth control methods like the contraceptive shot, the contraceptive implant and intrauterine devices (IUDs).
 Each is more than 99-percent effective at preventing an unplanned pregnancy and lasts a long time.

 The contraceptive implant, sometimes called Nexplanon, is about the size and shape of a matchstick.
 The implant releases hormones into the body to prevent pregnancy.
 The hormone keeps the ovaries from releasing an egg and also thickens the cervical mucus to stop sperm from getting into the uterus to find an egg.
 A nurse or doctor inserts the implant into your upper arm.
 It can provide up to three years of protection against pregnancy.